… admonition:: Check your version!

 bazel test $(bazel query 'kind(cc_test, ...)') --test_filter=ClientConnectionTest --test_output=streamed

-Code Style#
+Code style#

 In general, we follow the Google style guide for C++ code and the Black code style for Python code.
 Python imports follow PEP8 style.
-However, it is more important for code to be in a locally consistent style than to strictly follow guidelines.
+However, it’s more important for code to be in a locally consistent style than to strictly follow guidelines.
 Whenever in doubt, follow the local code style of the component.

 For Python documentation, we follow a subset of the Google pydoc format.
 The following code snippets demonstrate the canonical Ray pydoc formatting: